ibm-cloud-docs/watsonxdata/happy_path.md

     |Resource units| Displays 2.8 RU/Hr|
     {: caption="Table 1.
 Sample Configuration" caption-side="bottom"}

-The following displays **{{site.data.keyword.lakehouse_short}}** **{{site.data.keyword.Bluemix_short}} catalog** page.
+The following image displays **{{site.data.keyword.lakehouse_short}}** **{{site.data.keyword.Bluemix_short}} catalog** page.

 ![Catalogpage](images/happy_path_screen.svg){: caption="Figure 2.
 Price estimator" caption-side="bottom"}

 The following are some of the scenarios to illustrate consumption of promotion credits, an example case of $1,500.

-* If you leave the query engine in the running state, with a head node and a worker node for the entire day, then the cost estimate is 8.6 RU/Hrs * 24 Hrs = 206.4 RU/ Day.
+* If you leave the query engine in the running state, with a head node and a worker node for the entire day, then the cost estimate is 8.6 RU/Hrs * 24 Hrs = 206.4 RU/Day.
 At this rate there would be seven days until the promo code is consumed and billing begins automatically.

 * If you leave the engine paused without resuming, the support services still continue to have 3 RU/Hr in cost per hour to maintain your support services.
 This consumes the promo credit within 20 days even though the engine was paused.